 Steps: How to Use the Throughput Heat Maps in the UniFi iOS App

-2. Tap on the Overlays button.
+2. Tap on the Overlays link in the bottom, right hand corner.

 3. Tap on the “+” button to add a new heat map.